Quansight/Quansight-website/apps/labs/posts/alt-text-scipy-2022.md

 ## How to participate.

 - Follow each link/code to a pull request.
-- Follow the pull request instructions to modify the respective alt text in markdown and rst formats.
+- Follow the pull request instructions to modify the respective alt text in markdown or rst format, as appropriate.

 | JupyterLab [^1]     | SciPy                 | Dask                | Bokeh                 |
 | ------------------- | --------------------- | ------------------- | --------------------- |